dreamcatcher-tech/network/Inbox/2025-09-13 1407 agent face config.md

 could we store some state in the users browser ? if they go away, the face would go away ? so if they close the page, then the face disappears too ? what if the tab went to sleep ?

+it could be a single static face, and the service just makes a new thing each time, internally ? so the view is just the same ?